Arnold Schwarzenegger: Marriage and family

 On April 26, 1986, Schwarzenegger married Shriver in Hyannis, Massachusetts.
-They have four children: Katherine, Christina, Patrick, and Christopher.
+They have four children, including Katherine and Patrick.
 All of their children were born in Los Angeles.
 The family lived in an 11000 sqft home in the Brentwood neighborhood of Los Angeles, California, with vacation homes in Sun Valley, Idaho, and Hyannis Port, Massachusetts.
 They attended St. Monica's Catholic Church.